Bogoljub Jevtić: Early life and career

 Jevtić was born in 1886 in Kragujevac, where he completed his elementary and high school education.
 He enrolled at the University of Belgrade and became a doctor of laws in 1911.
 He studied economics at the University of Zurich and, continued in the Handelshochschule in Berlin, where he took his second doctor's degree.

 Meanwhile, the pan-Slavic-Greek alliance of the Balkan states against the Ottomans was being concluded.
 In the north, Austrians were threatening.
 Jevtić, a patriot, would take up arms and join the firing line, first with the Greeks and Bulgarians against the Ottomans, then against the Bulgarians who wanted to compromise the Greek-Serbian Alliance of 1913.

 When World War I intervened, military service took precedence over diplomatic service.
 Jevtić, an infantry captain, joined the action.
 Prince Regent Alexander Karadjordjević (later to become Alexander I of Yugoslavia) was informed of his bravery.
 In 1917, summoned from the front, he returned to diplomacy as an attaché in the Serbian Legation at Stockholm.
 Then, he was needed at home in the Cabinet.
 The next step was the Serbian Legation in London, and thereafter Secretary General of the Yugoslav delegation to the peace negotiations in Paris.
 Edvard Beneš, the leading delegate of the newly proposed Czechoslovakia, held important conversations with Jevtić, and the two became friends.
 He was an adviser to the Kingdom of Serbs, Croats and Slovenes legation in Paris and Brussels in 1924.

 As he moved from one post to another, he made the rounds in many different western European countries.
 There was brief intermezzo as Plenipotentiary Minister to Tirana, from 9 April 1926.
 Then he was installed as Plenipotentiary Minister in complete charge of the important Vienna and Budapest missions, from 13 January 1928.
-He did not remain there for even a year, but he noticed the plans that Stjepan Sarkotić, a recently naturalized Austrian, was engineering against the Kingdom of Yugoslavia, aided by former members of the Austrian imperial general staff.
+He did not remain there for even a year, but he noticed the plans that Stjepan Sarkotić, a recently naturalized Austrian, was engineering against the Kingdom of Yugoslavia, aided by former members of the Austro-Hungarian General Staff.

 In response to the political crisis triggered by the assassination of Stjepan Radić, King Alexander abolished the Constitution on 6 January 1929, prorogued the Parliament and introduced a personal dictatorship (the so-called "January 6th Dictatorship", Šestojanuarska diktatura).
 He also changed the name of the country to Kingdom of Yugoslavia and changed the internal divisions from the 33 oblasts to nine new banovinas on 3 October.
 In the same month, he tried to banish by decree the use of Serbian Cyrillic to promote the exclusive use of Latin alphabet in Yugoslavia.

 King Alexander needed a conscientious minister in court and a reliable adviser.
 Jevtić won his trust on 25 January 1929, becoming Minister of Court, a position he held until 1932 in addition to regular duties; Acting Assistant Minister for Foreign Affairs from 3 February 1929 to 29 October 1930 and Minister for Foreign Affairs from 2 July 1932 to 20 December 1934.